sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Steed**], [**Medium**]

-Effect: This Gu has a speed of 8 meters.
+Effect: This Gu has a speed of 4 meters.
 While riding it, you can move through hostile creatures' space (but cannot end your turn in their space).
 If you do, they take 20 heat damage and gain the *burning* condition.
-When you activate Sprinting Drake Gu, .
-Its heat damage is increased to 80, and it inflicts *ablaze* instead of *burning*.
+When you activate Sprinting Drake Gu while riding it, it immediately sprints up to 20 meters in a straight line; moving through a creature's space with this movement deals 80 heat damage instead of 20 and applies *ablaze* instead of *burning*.

 :::
 \newpage